 Cost of Ownership

-Any city car stands or falls by its ongoing costs and the Up looks to have all its bases covered.
-Opt, as all 'Take up!' buyers will, for the 60bhp engine and the figures are impressive, at 62.7mpg and 105g/km.
-Those looking for better economy still will be drawn inexorably to the BlueMotion model which averages a fantastic 67.2mpg and emits just 97g/km of carbon dioxide.
+Any cit car stands or falls by its ongoing costs and the Up! looks to have all its bases covered.
+The 60PS petrol engine's figures are impressive, at 64.2mpg and 101g/km.
+Those looking for better economy still will be drawn inexorably to the BlueMotion model which averages a fantastic 68.9mpg and emits just 96g/km of carbon dioxide.
 Residual values look set to be extremely strong, thanks to the Volkswagen badge, the excellent critical reception the car has received and the ultra-low running costs.
 The only tiny fly in the ointment might be mechanically similar SEAT Mii and Skoda Citigo versions which will be available more cheaply.
 Volkswagen Group brand managers tend to be confident that a Skoda customer is not a Volkswagen customer.
 I'm not so sure.

-I'll go out on a limb here and say that Volkswagen will break its run of city car duds with the Up.
-In 'Move up!' form as tested here, it's well-priced, offers plenty of space, a decent enough drive and looks the part.
+In 'Move up!' form as tested here, Volkswagen's citycar is well-priced, offers plenty of space, a decent enough drive and looks the part.
 Super-low running costs and a decent breadth of customer choice also score in its favour.
 It won't have things all its own way in this sector as the competition just gets more intense with each passing year, but it's a very impressive turn.
 It feels like a properly grown up and rather serious little car.
 It also feels extremely well-judged.
 It's clear that money has been spent on the bits that matter.
 The seats are comfortable, the control weights are just so and the cabin ergonomics just work.
-Other cars might go a little further in the styling department, but the Up's appeal is that it's not trying to trick you into liking it with gimmickry.
+Other cars might go a little further in the styling department, but the up!'s appeal is that it's not trying to trick you into liking it with gimmickry.
 You'll respect the way it works.
 How German.
 How very Volkswagen.